razorpay/blade/packages/blade/src/components/Tour/_decisions/decisions.md

 - [ ] Should we support multiple tour flows in ReactNative?
 - [ ] Should we let consumers compose their own tour flows with the `Popover` component?
 - [ ] Should we use `tourKey` or prefix the `id` manually to avoid conflicts?
+- [ ] Currently if you see for the footer, we let the consumer create their own footer, but we can also do it on our end and have a more rigid API, should we go with flexibility here or rigidity?

 ## References